SpinningVinyl/scripts/README.md

 This script automatically tiles the active window according to the coordinates set in the script.
 Works only with KDE Plasma/KWin and requires [kwst](https://github.com/SpinningVinyl/kwst).

+### kwin-tile-native

+Similar to `kwin-tile`, but uses KWin's native tiling.
+Works only with KDE Plasma/KWin and requires a recent version of `kwst`.

 ### activate

 This script activates the window that matches the application name.
 If such a window is not found, it launches the application instead.
 Works only with KDE Plasma/KWin and requires `kwst`.